 Fields of Study

-Environmental knowledge; infrastructure; risk; socio-ecological restoration; the Anthropocene; science and technology studies; East Asia and Japan.
+Environmental knowledge; infrastructure; risk; socio-ecological restoration; the Anthropocene; science and technology studies; Japan and the American West.

 Foreign Language and Area Studies (FLAS) Fellowship - Summer 2016